AtticusRoss/machine-ss/README.md

 # machine-ss
-A machine learning algorithm that will take product name, manufacturer, and brand, as input to predict taxonomy and bins.
+A machine learning algorithm that will take product name, manufacturer, and brand, as input to predict chemical taxonomy and bins.